 The prices are generally the same, starting at US$29 for a single font, and US$15 for each additional font in multi-font packages.
 The fonts are identical at different vendors.
 Some vendors carry all my fonts, some don’t.
 There are some differences in price and availability of certain multi-font packages and the cost of multi-user licenses.
 There are also differences in the way the fonts can be paid for, delivered, etc. See individual vendors for more information.

 The other option is Adobe Fonts Desktop Sync, which is part of Adobe Creative Cloud.
 In this case, you will have access to Mark Simonson Studio fonts as part of your Creative Cloud subscription.
-Adobe also has an option to purchase fonts through Marketplace.
-The price is a bit lower than elsewhere, but you must be subscribed to Creative Cloud to access the fonts.
-Fonts used or purchased through Adobe Fonts are covered by Adobe’s end user license for Creative Cloud.
+Fonts used through Adobe Fonts are covered by Adobe’s end user license for Creative Cloud.

 What do I get when I buy a desktop font?

 Most of my fonts include two formats: OpenType (OTF) and TrueType (TTF).
 OTF fonts contain PostScript outline data and are often preferred for professional publishing work.
 TTF fonts contain TrueType outline data and tends to work better with “office” applications, particularly on Windows.
 Either format will work on both MacOS and Windows.
 Both formats have the same character set and the same OpenType features.
 In general, either format will work in most cases, but there are situations where one format is preferred over the other, so I provide both.
 Important: Don’t try to install both formats of a font at the same time.
 Your computer will be very confused.

 In the case of Adobe Fonts Desktop Sync, fonts are activated from within Adobe Creative Cloud apps.
 Installation is handled automatically and the format is OTF.